Top 6 Best Womens Softball Players Of All Time

 After a stellar college career with the UCLA Bruins (highlighted by three NCAA All-American honors, an NCAA Player of the Decade award, and an NCAA Championship in 1982), Dot Richardson played professionally for the Florida Rebels, Raybestos Brakettes, and California Commotion.
 She was MVP of the National Women’s Major FastPitch National Championship four times.

 Richardson played shortstop for the USA's national softball team, which won the first-ever gold medal for softball at the 1996 Summer Olympic games.
 Team USA followed it up with another gold medal at the Summer Olympics in Sydney four years later.
 Richardson was arguably the team's best player throughout both winning teams, and her passion on the field captured the attention of many around the country.

 After winning two gold medals, Richardson became an orthopedic surgeon and head coach of the Liberty University softball team.
-In her first six years as head coach, Richardson has taken the Liberty program from a record of 11-46 in 2014 to 47-12 in 2018.
+In her first eight years as head coach, Richardson has taken the Liberty program from a record of 11-46 in 2014 to 47-12 in 2018.
 In their extremely successful 2018 season, Liberty went on to record a 1st place finish and reach the NCAA Columbia Regional.